yismaili/Inception/README.md

 packaged to run in Docker and has been published on a public site that anyone can access.
 The container package (which Docker calls an “image”) is named diamol/ ch02-hello-diamol.
 The command you’ve just entered tells Docker to run a container from that image.

+ -> What happens if you run another container using the same command?

+   You’ll see similar output to the first run, but there will be differences.
+Docker already has a copy of the image locally so it doesn’t need to download the image first; it gets straight to running the container.
+The container output shows the same operating sys- tem details, because you’re using the same computer, but the computer name and the IP address of the container will be different: